msettimi13/GroupA_LabReview/README.md

 # Lab Review - Group A
-Working through some common issues with Git and Github Reviewing how workflow breaks and how to fix it
+Working through some common issues with Git and Github

+Reviewing how workflow breaks and how to fix it

+## This is what you need to make the project work;
+some specs go here